We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 Click on Save As PDF and you'll be asked for a location where to save the resulting PDF file when you press OK.

-In the Advanced tab we have the following options:
+In the Printers tab you can set the following options:

-In the Links tab we have the following options:
+In the Links section you can set the following options:

-Convert cross document links - If checked it will convert links pointing to other documents.
+Convert document links - If checked it will convert links pointing to other documents.

 Use relative paths - check this to use non-absolute links for file paths (i.e. /Documents/file.pdf instead of C://Documents/file.pdf)